LetsScrapeData/scraper/topics/login.md

 * <b>CapConfig</b>: config of a type of capability, which defines supported login methods, login templates, required proxies and browsers, network access restrictions, etc.

 ### for user of @letsscrapedata/scraper
+* get the state data, such as executing the manual login template in VSCode or other methods
 * set the browser's state data to be injected
 * start tasks that depends on the injected state data

 ### for user of LetsScrapeData APP
 * add one or more capabilities
+* trigger manual login if it is a manual login
 * add a schedule of a template depending on capability

 ### for designer